RamRod79/regex/README.md

 ### Grouping and Capturing:

-The primary way you group a section of a regex is by using parentheses (()).
+The primary way you group a section of a regex is by using parentheses ( () ).
 There are three Groups within the boundries to help break up the email matching into separate segments.

 ### Bracket Expressions:

-Inside a set of square brackets ([]) represents a range of characters that we want to match.
+Inside a set of square brackets ( [] ) represents a range of characters that we want to match.
 This represent the three separate group matches within the email match.

-### Greedy and Lazy Match:
+### Greedy Match:

-### Boundaries:
+Quantifiers like * and + are "greedy", meaning that they try to match as much of the string as possible.

+"+" Quantifier to 1 or more of the preceding Bracket expressions within group 1 and does it again in group 2.

 ### Back-references:

+[\b] Matches a backspace.
+If you're looking for the word-boundary character (\b), this example did not contian a back-reference.

 ### Look-ahead and Look-behind:

+Lookarounds do not consume anything.
+There are typically Look-aheads and Look-behinds and they can be positive or negative.
+They attempt to match if followed by a varibale or proceeded by it.
+This example did not contain those tokens.

 ## Author